bpurkuti/Fitness-Tracker-Backend/README.md

 #### To-do list:

+- Impliment a sets field to weight exercises
--Implement a history table of past completed routines -Implement a "copy routine" function into the history table -Implement graphical representation of the user's past routines and exercises -Implement edit routine functionality for the user -Implement delete routine functionality for the user -Implement delete exercise functionality for the admin
+- Implement a history table of past completed routines
+- Implement a "copy routine" function into the history table
+- Implement graphical representation of the user's past routines and exercises
+- Implement edit routine functionality for the user
+- Implement delete routine functionality for the user
+- Implement delete exercise functionality for the admin

 ## Contributors